Health experts oppose ease in lockdown

 ISLAMABAD: In the light of downward trend in coronavirus infections reported from across the country, the government has decided to lift restrictions, which were imposed to stem the spread of the virus; however, medical experts have warned that ease in curbs would cause another spike in cases.

-“Cases registered a sharp increase after Eidul Fitr, and this can happen now again with the lifting of the lockdowns,” she said.

-Akhtar was of the opinion that the government should have halted the reopening of restaurants and other public spaces for at least another two weeks.
+Akhtar was of the opinion that the government should have kept the restaurants and other public spaces closed for at least another two weeks instead of announcing their reopening.
 “This is a bit early, and may worsen the situation again,” Akhtar said.